qodesmith/datepicker/README.md

 // Remove the selection simply by omitting any arguments. picker.setDate()
 ```

-arguments:
+* Arguments:
     1. `date` - JavaScript date object.
     2. `changeCalendar` - boolean (default is `false`)

-Allows you to programmatically select or unselect a date on the calendar.
-To select a date on the calendar, pass in a JS date object for the 1st argument.
-If you selected a date on a month other than what's currently displaying _and_ you want the calendar to automatically change to it, pass in `true` as the 2nd argument.

-Want to unselect a date?
-Simply run the function with no arguments.

 _Note: This will not trigger the_ [`onSelect`]('#onSelect') _callback._

 ### setMin(date)

+Allows you to programmatically set the minimum selectable date or unset it.
+If this instance has an [`id`](#id) set (effectively treating it like a date-range picker), the other instance will be changed as well.
+To unset a minimum date, simply run the function with no arguments.

 ```javaScript
 // Set a minimum selectable date.